E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_copolymer/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-The OpenMM_Copolymer is a module that sample conformation of a block-copolymer given a genome epigenetic state file.
+The OpenMM_Copolymer is a module that sample conformation of a *block-copolymer* given an *epigenome* state file.
 This module takes advantage of the OpenMM software and GPU acceleration.
-It builds a Kremer-Grest polymer model with uni-dimensionnal epigenetic informations and construct the epigenetic interactions based on the model you design.
+It builds a `Kremer-Grest <https://aip.scitation.org/doi/10.1063/1.458541>`_ polymer model with uni-dimensional epigenetic information and construct the epigenetic interactions based on the model you design.
-You simply need to feed the module with a epigenetic state file, the interaction model and the mechanical properties of the polymer.
+You simply need to feed the module with an *epigenome* state file, the interaction model and the mechanical properties of the polymer.
+You can imagine to model small part of an *epigenome* or the whole genome confined inside the cell nucleus.

 ..
 The E-CAM library is purely a set of documentation that describes software development efforts related to the project.
 A
 .. *module* for E-CAM is the documentation of the single development of effort associated to the project.In that sense, a